andrewcmyers/lwon/README.md

     - single-line string values do not need quoting
     - multi-line string values allowed without special escaping

+Parsing LWON is harder than parsing JSON, but the intention is to make the data easier to read and maintain by hand.

 ## Syntax

 `{` introduces a dictionary.
 Elements are key: value pairs, where keys